RyanNielson/envious/README.md

 Since Envious configuration is loaded when your Rails app loads, the `ENV` hash is available anywhere in your application where you may need to call upon your configuration.

+## Using with Heroku
+Envious allows easy transfer of local environment variables to heroku using a simple rake task.
+To copy local settings to Heroku use:

+    $ rake envious:heroku:push

+The environment used is dependant on Heroku's `RAILS_ENV` configuration setting.
+If it is blank, Envious assumes it is using `production`.
+Changing this setting on Heroku is simple.
+To change Heroku's `RAILS_ENV` to development, use the following command:

+    $ heroku config:add RAILS_ENV=development

 ## Questions or Problems?

 If you have any questions or issues with Envious, please add an [issue on GitHub](https://github.com/RyanNielson/envious/issues), or send a pull request.